 Under the umbrella of “green light” signs, you’ll want to think about how you know you’re making progress in recovery.
 Whatever that may mean to you!
 Remember, you know your eating disorder best, so your input is so, so important.

-Some examples of “green light” signs are:
+Examples of “green light” signs are:

 - Eating 3 meals and 3 snacks at a minimum